Zuma4/fb-marketplace-scraper/README.md

 3 - To Install The Suitable WebDriver, Please Check https://www.javatpoint.com/selenium-webdriver-installation

-4 - Open The Script Set Your Email And Password
+4 - Open The Script And Set Your Email And Password (User Options Section)

 ### User Options